realityexpander/How_to_program_from_ground_up/05-Software.md

     - ###### registers
     - ### BIG IDEA — Registers are a small amount of super fast memory that is built into the CPU.
     - Registers are a small amount of super fast memory that is built into the CPU
-    - Registers hold the current instruction (operator and operands) being executed in the "Instruction Register" (IR)
+    - Registers hold the current instruction (operator and operands) being executed in the "Instruction Register" (`IR`)
-    - Registers hold address pointers to the current location in main memory in the "Program Counter" (PC) and the "Stack Pointer" (SP) and the "Memory Address Register" (MAR)
+    - Registers hold address pointers to the current location in main memory in the "Program Counter" (`PC`) and the "Stack Pointer" (`SP`) and the "Memory Address Register" (`MAR`)
-    - The "X" and "Y" registers are used to store the operands for the Accumulator Register (ACC) are used to store the results of the last arithmetic operation, like from an "ADD" or "SUBTRACT".
+    - The `X` and `Y` registers are used to store the operands for the Accumulator Register (`ACC`) are used to store the results of the last arithmetic operation, like from an `ADD` or `SUBTRACT`.
       - Some registers are a series of "status flags", single bits used to store the result of the last operation
       - Status flags are used to control the "conditional jumps" in the program
       - Flags such as "zero" or "carry" are used to indicate the results of the last operation
       - For example:
-        - if the result of the last operation was zero, then the "zero" flag is set to 1; otherwise it's set to 0
+        - if the result of the last operation was zero, then the `zero` flag is set to 1; otherwise it's set to 0
-        - if the result of the last operation was negative, then the "negative" flag is set to 1; otherwise it's set to 0
+        - if the result of the last operation was negative, then the `negative` flag is set to 1; otherwise it's set to 0
-        - if the result of the last operation had to "carry" a bit, then the "carry" flag is set to 1; otherwise it's set to 0
+        - if the result of the last operation had to carry a bit, then the `carry` flag is set to 1; otherwise it's set to 0

   - ### Arithmetic Logic Unit (ALU) — "The Calculator of the CPU" <a name="alu"></a>
    - ###### alu